thelfer/MFrontGallery/docs/papers/joss/paper.md

 This research was conducted in the framework of the `PLEIADES` project, which is supported financially by the French Alternative Energies and Atomic Energy Commission (CEA), Électricité de France (EDF) and Framatome.

-TN acknowledges funding provided by the Federal Ministry for Education and Research (BMBF) under grant 03G0927B for the DigBen project and thanks Projektträger Jülich (PtJ) for support.
+Thomas Nagel acknowledges funding provided by the Federal Ministry for Education and Research (BMBF) under grant 03G0927B for the DigBen project and thanks Projektträger Jülich (PtJ) for support.

 # References